 The purpose of this page is twofold.
 One – to provide easy access to general information on this iconic Omega dive watch.
 Two – to help potential buyers locate pre-owned & new models online.
-Please support this site by visiting our shopping partners – thank you.
+The Omega Seamaster 300 is one of several professional divers’ watches featured in the Omega Seamaster dive watch range

 - Introduction to the Omega Seamaster 300